-A dedicated lawyer with a proven capacity to build exceptional client relationships, Karli prides herself on providing thoughtful, cost effective and commercial advice to ensure business objectives are achieved.
+A dedicated lawyer with a proven capacity to build exceptional client relationships, Karli prides herself on providing strategic, cost effective and commercial advice on employee relations strategies.

-Karli’s practice spans the full spectrum of employment law, including industrial relations and enterprise bargaining, general employment, executive agreements, workplace change, termination and redundancies, HR policies and investigations, confidentiality and restraint of trade, privacy, whistleblowing, equal opportunity, occupational health and safety, bullying and workers’ compensation claims.
+Karli’s practice spans the full spectrum of workplace relations, including industrial relations and enterprise bargaining, general employment, executive agreements, workplace change, termination and redundancies, HR policies and investigations, confidentiality and restraint of trade, privacy, whistleblowing, equal opportunity, occupational health and safety, bullying and workers’ compensation claims.

-Karli has first-rate experience assisting some of Australia’s largest corporations develop and execute comprehensive industrial relations strategies, and has worked across industries including aviation, telecommunications, building and construction, financial services, logistics, resources, energy, health, manufacturing, agribusiness and retail.
+Karli has first-rate experience assisting some of Australia’s largest corporations develop and execute comprehensive industrial relations strategies, and has worked across industries including aviation, telecommunications, education, building and construction, financial services, logistics, resources, energy, health, manufacturing, FMCG and retail.

-As one of Australia’s leading employment litigators, Karli has represented clients in matters of national significance in all courts and tribunals, including the High Court, Federal Court, Supreme Court and Fair Work Commission.
+As one of Australia’s leading employment litigators, Karli has represented clients in matters of national significance in all courts and tribunals.

-With particular expertise navigating workplace relations in the building industry, Karli has acted for large construction companies and Fair Work Building and Construction in issues including unlawful industrial action, right of entry and code compliance.
+With particular expertise navigating workplace relations in heavily-unionised work environments, Karli has acted for well known Australian brands in relation to issues including unlawful industrial action, bargaining disputes, right of entry, off-shore and labour hire arrangements, Fair Work Act prosecutions and building code compliance.

 Karli has a deep understanding of employers’ commercial and operational needs from undertaking several client secondments, including as an in-house legal advisor for Telstra and more recently, the Fair Work Ombudsman.